-• Where appropriate, staff gave people advice so they could self-care.

-- Risk factors were identified, highlighted to patients and where appropriate highlighted to their normal care provider for additional support, this was normally for chronic pain management or long-term conditions where the patient had an NHS GP. - Where patients needs could not be met by the service, staff redirected them to the appropriate service for their needs.
+- Where appropriate, staff gave people advice so they could self-care. - Risk factors were identified, highlighted to patients and where appropriate highlighted to their normal care provider for additional support. - Where patients needs could not be met by the service, staff redirected them to the appropriate service for their needs.